EarthScope/mseedindex/doc/mseedindex.md

 <p >Data files should be scanned or synchronized when they are in-place.
 By default the absolute path to each input file will be resolved and stored.</p>

-<p >Any existing rows in the database that match the file being synchronized will be replaced during synchronization.
+<p >Any existing rows in the database that match the file being synchronized will be replaced during synchronization, assuming the original and replacement files contain data that is within 1 day of overlapping.
 This operation is done as a database transaction containing all deletions and all insertions.
 See <b>FILE VERSIONING</b> for a description of how to avoid race conditions while simultaneously updating data files and extracting data.</p>

 <p >PostgreSQL (version >= 9.1) and SQLite3 are supported as target databases.
 When using Postgres the specified table is expected to exist.
 When using SQLite both the database file and table will be created as needed, along with some indexes on common fields.</p>